-The market price of shares of our common stock could decline as a result of substantial sales of our common stock, particularly sales by our directors, executive officers, employees and significant stockholders, a large number of shares of our common stock becoming available for sale, or the perception in the market that holders of a large number of shares intend to sell their shares.
-As of April 30, 2013, we had outstanding approximately 71 million shares of our common stock.
+The market price of our common stock could decline as a result of substantial sales of our common stock, particularly sales by our directors, executive officers, employees and significant stockholders, a large number of shares of our common stock becoming available for sale, or the perception in the market that holders of a large number of shares intend to sell their shares.
+As of January 31, 2014, we had outstanding approximately 73,998,000 shares of our common stock.

-As of April 30, 2013, certain holders of our common stock have rights, subject to some conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for our stockholders or ourselves.
-We have also registered shares of common stock that we may issue under our employee equity incentive plans.
+As of January 31, 2014, certain holders of our common stock have rights, subject to some conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for our stockholders or ourselves.
+We have also registered shares of our common stock that we may issue under our employee equity incentive plans.
 These shares will be able to be sold freely in the public market upon issuance.